-Kalasatama park is located in an old harbor area turned into a new densely built residential area.
+Kalasatama park is located in an old harbour area turned into a new densely built residential area.
 Houses, services and the park have been constructed side by side.
-Kalasatama park is the only recreational, activity and event park nearby and it forms together with English square the main public spaces of the district.
+Kalasatama park is the only recreational, activity and event park nearby and it forms together with English square the main public space of the district.

-The project creates a new identity for the outdoor spaces of Kalasatama area.
-The design concept of the park is inspired by the local history of the site as an archipelago and the last 100 years as a harbor.
-On the other hand the city scale of new neighborhood with high-rise buildings gave an inspiring challenge for the design.
+The project creates a new identity for the outdoor spaces of the Kalasatama area.
+The design concept of the park is inspired by the local history of the site as an archipelago and the last 100 years as a harbour.
+On the other hand, the city scale of the new neighborhoods with high-rise buildings gave an inspiring challenge for the design.
 Both the park and the square create a large landscape architectural entity that has the same spatial and design principals.
 Old harbor structures of the site are preserved as reminiscences of the history.
 The yellow color of the old harbor structures is used in details, structures and asphalt paintings of the park.

-Large steel structured gate luminaires along the main pathway create a backbone for the park.
+Large steel-structured gate luminaires along the main pathway create a backbone for the park.
 Six meters high and eight meters wide structures form the only vertical elements in the open park space before planted trees are taller.
-The gates also frame views to the cityscape.
+The gates also frame views of the cityscape.

-There was a need for large open outdoor spaces where large number of people can gather.
-For that reason the central parts of the park are left open without trees and lawn and asphalt is used in a big scale.
+There was a need for large open outdoor spaces where a large number of people can gather.
+For that reason, the central parts of the park are left open without trees and lawn and asphalt are used in a big scale.
 The primary school and the kindergarten beside the park use the park activities as their extensional yard.
-Playfield next to the school can be used as an ice rink in the winter.
+The playfield next to the school can be used as an ice rink in the winter.

-Next to the sea there is an event square which is identified by tilted plateaus and old harbor structure from the bottom of the sea.
-A renovated lighting mast with yellow fence is a recognizable landmark that can be seen from far.
-Asphalt surfaces of the square are repeating the same undulating theme of the park with small knolls.
-Painted stripes encourage to move and use space creatively.
+Next to the sea, there is an event square which is identified by tilted plateaus and an old harbour structure from the bottom of the sea.
+A renovated lighting mast with a yellow fence is a recognizable landmark that can be seen from far.
+The asphalt surfaces of the square are repeating the same undulating theme of the park with small knolls.
+Painted stripes encourage movement and creative use of space.